mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 FastCGI and nginx
 ~~~~~~~~~~~~~~~~~

-This configuration example will use nginx, however, you may
+This configuration example will use Nginx, however, you may
 use any webserver of your choice as long as it supports the FastCGI
 protocol.
-If you do not already have a web server, consider nginx, as
+If you do not already have a web server, consider Nginx, as
 the configuration files may be more clear than the
 alternatives.